-Peak to Peak’s standards-based Elementary program uses the nationally recognized Core Knowledge Sequence for social studies and science, combined with additional educational materials to maximize student learning.
-In addition to reading, writing, spelling, math, social studies, and science, Peak to Peak elementary students participate in P.E., art, world language (Spanish or French), music, and library time.
+In addition to reading, writing, spelling, math, social studies, and science, Peak to Peak elementary students participate in P.E., art, world language (Spanish or French), music, technology, and library classes.

 Beginning in first grade, students are placed in flexible math groups to ensure that each individual is appropriately challenged.
 Peak to Peak’s math curriculum places equal emphasis on math content and problem-solving skills.